pavan-kalam/shopsmart-real-time-threat-intelligence/docs/system_manual.md

 # System Manual
-## ThreatSync: Automated Threat Intelligence System
+## REAL-TIME-THREAT-INTELLIGENCE: Automated Threat Intelligence System

-This document provides a comprehensive guide for installing, configuring, and using the ThreatSync system, a Flask-based threat intelligence platform with automated mitigation capabilities.
+This document provides a comprehensive guide for installing, configuring, and using the Real-time-threat-intelligence-system, a Flask-based threat intelligence platform with automated mitigation capabilities.

 ---

 ## 1. System Overview

-ThreatSync is a cybersecurity platform designed to collect, analyze, and mitigate threats using OSINT (via SpiderFoot), AI-driven anomaly detection, and automated blue teaming defenses.
+Real-time-threat-intelligence-system is a cybersecurity platform designed to collect, analyze, and mitigate threats using OSINT (via SpiderFoot), AI-driven anomaly detection, and automated blue teaming defenses.
 It includes a Flask backend, PostgreSQL database, React frontend, and background processes for real-time threat monitoring.

 Key features:
 - Real-time threat data collection and risk scoring.